 Improvisation as a Way of Life

 In his book Improvisation in Life and Art, jazz musician Stephen Nachmanovitch writes, "When people ask me how to improvise, only a little of what I can say is about music.
 The real story is about spontaneous expression, and it is therefore a spiritual and a psychological story, rather than a story about technique."
-Improvisation - whether in music, theatre, dance, comedy... or just in our everyday lives - requires a willingness to accept the present moment, and embrace a concept that artists call "flow."
-Christians have traditionally understood this as the work of discernment - listening for and following the guidance of the Holy Spirit.
-By practicing improvisation, we can learn new ways of practicing "faith," through postures of acceptance and trust.
-Through easy improv games and techniques drawn from a number of artistic disciplines, this playful and fun course helps participants learn how to trust in the "flow" and say "yes, and" to the movement of the Spirit in their lives.
+Improvisation - whether in music, theatre, dance, comedy - or just in everyday life! - requires a willingness to accept the present moment and embrace a concept that artists call "flow."
+Christians traditionally have understood this as the work of discernment - listening for and following the guidance of the Holy Spirit.
+By practicing improvisation, we can learn new ways of practicing our faith, through postures of acceptance and trust.
+Through easy improv games and techniques drawn from a number of artistic disciplines, this playful and fun course helps participants learn how to trust in the "flow" and say "yes, and..." to the movement of the Spirit in their lives.

 Note: This course can be taught as a half-day workshop or a 5-week class.